gunnarmorling/1brc/README.md

 _Q: Which operating system is used for evaluation?_\
 A: Fedora 39.

+_Q: My solution runs on 2 sec on my machine.
+Am I the fastest 1BRC-er in the world?_\
+A: Probably not :) 1BRC results are reported in wallclock time, thus results of different implementations are only comparable when obtained on the same machine.
+If for instance an implementation is faster on a 32 core workstation than on the 8 core evaluation instance, this doesn't allow for any conclusions.
+When sharing 1BRC results, you should also always share the result of running the baseline implementation on the same hardware.

 _Q: Why_ 1️⃣🐝🏎️ _?_\
 A: It's the abbreviation of the project name: **One** **B**illion **R**ow **C**hallenge.